gonzalezben81/simplefastapi/README.md

 #### Run the Docker Image

 ```
-docker run --rm -p 80:80 simplefastapi
+docker run --rm -p 8080:8080 simplefastapi
 ```

 #### Kill the Docker container that is running

-**Note: This will call all Docker containers that are currently running.**
+**Note: This will kill all Docker containers that are currently running.**

 ```
 docker kill $(docker ps -q)